libwww-perl/URI-db/README.md

 adheres to this formal definition because the scheme part of a URI is not allowed to contain a sub-scheme (or subprotocol, in the [JDBC parlance](http://docs.oracle.com/cd/B14117_01/java.101/b10979/urls.htm#BEIJFHHB)).
-It is therefore a legal URI embedded in a second legal URI
+It is therefore a legal URI embedded in a second legal URI.

 Informally, it's simpler to think of a database URI as a single URI starting with the combination of the scheme and the engine, e.g., `db:pg`.

+Some may recognize URIs as database URIs in the absence of the `db:` scheme, provided their schemes correspond to widely-recognized database engines, such as `postgresql`, `mysql`, `sqlite`, `mssql`, and `oracle`.

 ### Inspiration ###